oddbird/oddvest/README.md

 project per Trello card, and then provides an up-to-date report of time tracked per developer on that task on the back of the card.

+### Why not use the official Harvest power-up?

+Because it doesn't do what we need.
+The time report it attaches to a card only includes time entries tracked using the Harvest button on that card.
+There's no way to track time from any other Harvest surface and have it included in the time report for a card.
+This doesn't work for us for several reasons: we often budget time in larger-scope Harvest tasks that end up mapping to multiple Trello cards, and our devs don't want to be restricted to only tracking their time via the Harvest button on a Trello card.

+Oddvest allows us to associate any number of Trello cards with the same Harvest task, and each of those cards will show a complete time report for that Harvest task.

 ## Setup

 Enable the power-up on your Trello board.
 It'll pop up an initial configuration